DA-108: Foundation

-Pavel Pachk'ay aka «DJ 108» was born in 1973 in Leningrad in the Soviet Union.
-In his children and youth he was engaged in breakdancing.
-In January 1990 Pavel went to study in the US for a month on an exchange program.
-During this he found and became interested in rap and hip-hop.
-In 1991 he went to the Institute he met Anton aka Fux was a famous breakdancer in Saint Petersburg.
-Then they decided to create a rap group.
-Fux was a lyric, Pavel made a music.
-Name DA-108 was appeared into the title after reading the article "Solving a strange number».
-They didn't have any musical equipment and all of their first records was made in a home studio on a tape recorder using the Soviet drum machine "LEL", using samples from southern hip-hop.
+Pavel Pachkay, also known as "DJ 108," was born in 1973 in Leningrad, Soviet Union (now Saint Petersburg).
+In his childhood and youth, he was engaged in breakdancing.
+In January 1990, Pavel went to study in the US for a month on an exchange program.
+During that time, he discovered and later became interested in rap and hip-hop.
+In 1991, he entered the institute and met Anton "Fux," a famous breakdancer in Saint Petersburg.
+They subsequently decided to create a rap group.
+Fux was a lyric writer, and Pavel composed the music.
+The name DA-108 appeared after the members read the article "Solving a Strange Number."
+Lacking professional equipment, the group made its first records in a home studio on a tape recorder.
+They used a Soviet "LEL" drum machine and samples from southern hip-hop.
 The recorded demo album consists of 10 tracks.

-In 1992 they purchased a Yamaha drum machine and a Lomo microphone and they began to record their second album.
+In 1992, they purchased a Yamaha drum machine and a Lomo microphone, and they began to record their second album.
 After some performances, Fux left the group in 1993.
-In summer 1993 DJ 108 met Rasim from the Academy-2 group.
-Thanks to Rasim Pavel starred in the video «Буду погибать молодым» (Budu pogibat molodym/To die young) of Mister Maloy MC.
+In the summer of 1993, DJ 108 met Rasim from the Academy-2 group.
+Thanks to Rasim, Pavel starred in the video «Буду погибать молодым» (Budu pogibat molodym/To die young) of Mister Maloy MC.

-In 1994 DJ 108 met Roman Alexeev aka Cooper from «S.M.D.» group on the basketball court.
+In 1994, DJ 108 met Roman Alexeev (also known as "Cooper") of the group S.M.D. on a basketball court.
 Cooper became the third member of DA-108.
-DJ-108 offered Cooper to make verse on the track «Московский гуляка» (Moscovsky gulyaka/Moscow reveller) of Sergey Esenin under music of famous hit of Malchishnik group.
-March 8, 1994 was the first performance of this song.
+DJ-108 invited Cooper to contribute a verse to the track "Moskovsky Gulyaka" (Moscow Reveller), which featured the poetry of Sergey Esenin set to music from a hit by the group Malchishnik.
+March 8, 1994, was the first date of performance of this song.

-The group toured around St. Petersburg and Moscow, participating in various festivals and promotions with some songs.
-Author of all lyrics was DJ-108 except track «Я хочу сказать» (I want to say) by Cooper.
-Lyrics of DA-108 strongly influenced by the absurdist poetry of Daniil Charms.
-This style was named wack style — the style of nonsense.
-The flow and music of DA-108 was influenced by oldschool rap groups Ultramagnetic MC's, House of Pain, Naughty By Nature, Das EFX.
-Signature feature of DA-108 was using quotes from Soviet films.
+The group toured St. Petersburg and Moscow, performing various songs at festivals and promotional events.
+The author of all lyrics was DJ-108, except for the track «Я хочу сказать» (I want to say) by Cooper.
+Lyrics of DA-108 were strongly influenced by the absurdist poetry of Daniil Charms.
+This style was named wack style—the style of nonsense.
+The flow and music of DA-108 were influenced by old-school rap groups such as Ultramagnetic MCs, House of Pain, Naughty by Nature, and Das EFX.
+The signature feature of DA-108's lyrics was using quotes from Soviet films.

-In 1994 the group was invited to the concert «Stop The Violence» by Academy-2 group, organized by Vlad Valov.
-Later DA-108 performed at the fest Rap Music 1994 where the group took second place, gave away the IFK group.
-This year they were given the first interview for 5TV.
-In 1995 DJ-108 bought a computer and recorded new main tracks of DA-108.
-Next year the group took the first place at the Rap Music 1996 Fest.
+In 1994, the group was invited to the concert «Stop The Violence» by Academy-2 group, organized by Vlad Valov.
+Later, DA-108 performed at the Rap Music 1994 festival, where they took second place behind the group I.F.K.
+That year, the group gave its first interview to 5TV.
+In 1995, DJ-108 purchased a computer and recorded new tracks for the group; the following year, DA-108 took first place at the Rap Music 1996 Fest.